Skip to main content

 • The sculpture is just over 2metres square (2200mm X 2200mm X 2200mm) when assembled

-• Very easy to assemble (instructions included in the toolkit)
+• Quick and easy to assemble, with full instructions included in the toolkit

-• Delivered directly to schools and collected afterwards
+• The sculpture is delivered directly to schools and collected afterward the visit

 • Available for Monday-Friday bookings